The Definitive Guide To SEO

 To see what they think is semantically related, analyse the top 10 sites (the relevant ones only – Google still makes mistakes).
-You can use SEO Roadmaps Software to do this for you here.

 Use the <alt> tag for all your images and add relevant text to describe the image.
 This is good web protocol to help users, and Google will see it that way too (in other words, don’t follow old hat techniques and stuff your image alt tags with keywords).

 Always include links to other relevant pages (both internal and external) if it will help your visitors get more from your article.
 It’s another good practice.
 Not sure which links to use?
 That’s another problem SEO Roadmaps software will solve for you.

 The hard part is the analysis.
 Manually it will take you hours to do the research properly (and if you don’t, you will never know what the triggers are for getting any article to rank on page 1).